JustinBreedlove/BlockChain-DApp/README.md

 You can read about it here: https://docs.soliditylang.org/en/v0.8.21/introduction-to-smart-contracts.html

-The users (front-end/browser) who are ***connected*** to the blockchain with the `MetaMask ' wallet will be able to get the public values, pay ETH to interact with the smart contract functions, and see their wallet address and ETH balance.
+The users (front-end/browser) who are ***connected*** to the blockchain with the `MetaMask ' wallet will be able to get the public values, pay ETH to interact with the smart contract functions and see their wallet address and ETH balance.

-Keep in mind that when accessing the variables, e.g. calling `get` functions from the smart contract, the user does not pay anything.
-The user only pays, when the state of the smart contract is changed.
-Such as calling the `setNumber` function.

 ---
 # Environment-Setup
-***Note: There are a lot of tools to setup with sometimes a rather long installation/compilation time.
-Not to mention the learning curve.***

 I have included a setup script `setup.sh` to make it easier to set up the project and start working on it.
 To use the script: